Nook-UA/Nook-UA/docs/The Platform/Web.md

 - See a client's parking lots
 - Add a new parking lot
 - See a parking lot details
+- Edit parking spots in a parking lot

 ## 1. Authentication with AWS Cognito